10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 Creator TypeRecommended ToolsMonthly Cost

-Solo YouTuber + short-formClipSpeedAI (clips) + CapCut (manual edits)$15-29
+Solo YouTuber + short-formClipSpeedAI (clips) + a free editor (manual edits)$15-29

-Remote podcast hostRiverside (recording) + ClipSpeedAI (clips)$30-53
+Remote podcast hostA recording platform + ClipSpeedAI (clips)$30-53

-Faceless YouTube channelElevenLabs (voice) + CapCut (editing) + ClipSpeedAI (clips)$20-51
+Faceless YouTube channelElevenLabs (voice) + a free editor + ClipSpeedAI (clips)$20-51

-Clipping agencyClipSpeedAI Pro (clips) + CapCut (polish)$29
+Clipping agencyClipSpeedAI Pro (clips) + a free editor (polish)$29

-Budget creatorClipSpeedAI Free + CapCut Free$0
+Budget creatorClipSpeedAI Free + a free editor$0

 How AI Tools Fit Into the Traditional Editing Workflow